markusthemaker/co2watch/README.md

 - PLS or PETG 3D Printed watch face and backdrop (~5€)

 ## Schematics & Design Considerations
-- Button needs to be connected to an Arduino input supporting interrupts (D2 or D3).
+- Button needs to be connected to an Arduino pin supporting interrupts (D2 or D3).
 - Sensirion SCD 30 can be read-out via PWM, Modbus, or via an I2C bus (used here).
+Datasheet: https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9.5_CO2/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf
 - Data input of Adafruit Neo Pixel LED ring shall be protected with a 470Ω resistor, and DC connection buffered with a 470-1000 µF capacitor.
-- Buzzer is driven directly by low power Arduino output, resulting in a low volume tone.
-Alternatively a MOSFET driver circuit could be integrated.
+- Buzzer is driven directly by low power Arduino output.
+For more power, a MOSFET driver circuit could be integrated.
+- Schmatic and wiring diagram below, incl. a pinout of the used Arduino Nano.

 ![Image](img/wiring.jpg)

-### Arduino Nano Pinout Reference
-- Used pinouts highlighted:

 ## 3D CAD Design & 3D Print
 - Designed for LEDs to function like an “analogue wach”, hosting all components, while fitting into the picture frame.
 CO2 sensor mount with open air vents.